awsdocs/aws-directory-service-admin-guide/doc_source/microsoftadtruststep1.md

 1. Perform the same steps for the **corp\.example\.com** domain from the **corp\.example\.com\-mgmt **instance\.

 **To configure DNS conditional forwarders**
+**Note**
+A conditional forwarder is a DNS server on a network that is used to forward DNS queries according to the DNS domain name in the query\.
+For example, a DNS server can be configured to forward all the queries it receives for names ending with widgets\.example\.com to the IP address of a specific DNS server or to the IP addresses of multiple DNS servers\.

 1. First you must get some information about your AWS Managed Microsoft AD\.